rubyworks/history/demo/01_history.md

     == 0.9.0 / 2010-04-10

+    Some Dandy description of the 0.9.0 release.
+    Notice this time that the changes are numerically enumerated.

     1. This is change 1.
     2. This is change 2.
     3. This is change 3.

+    == 0.8.0 / 2010-02-10

+    1. This is change 1.
+    2. This is change 2.
+    3. This is change 3.

-    Some Dandy description of the 0.9.0 release.
+    Some Dandy description of the 0.8.0 release.
     Notice this time that the changes are listed first and are numerically enumerated.

 The History class provides an interface to this information.
 The initializer takes the root directory for the project